 There are currently 2 ways to run this repo locally:

-- Via docker-ckan - An end to end setup from ckan to elasticsearch to Find.
+- Via docker-ckan - An end to end setup from ckan to opensearch to Find.
 This is the presently most supported means for running Find and is recommended for local development.
 Instructions for how to setup and run Find this way available on the linked repo.

 - Manual installation.
 Instructions for this below.

 makeFind as you would any other repo supported by govuk-docker using this method.
 This is the quickest means to setup Find however this will not give you a complete visual setup and is primarily for running tests.

 You will need to install the following for development.

 - rbenv or similar to manage ruby versions

 - bundler to manage gems